 - Helps with anal gland issues

 - Improves growth rate in puppies

 Are Probiotics Safe For Dogs?

 Probiotics are considered safe for dogs because it only contains bacteria that are already naturally present in their bodies.
-However, Start slow – too much probiotics at once can cause diarrhea, vomiting and nausea and can put your dog out of commission.
+However, Start slow – too many probiotics at once can cause diarrhea, vomiting, and nausea and can put your dog out of commission.
 Gradually ease into it.
-Capsules can be inserted into a treat or opened and sprinked into food.
-Each product is different so be sure to follow instuctions carefully.
+Capsules can be inserted into a treat or opened and sprinkled into food.
+Each product is different so be sure to follow instructions carefully.

 There are not too many side effects associated with probiotics however these are some precautions.

 - Read the label to make sure it doesn’t contain Xylitol which is very toxic to dogs

 - Only give probiotics that were specifically formulated for dogs.
 Humans have different species of bacteria that don’t benefit dogs